Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Preservation of Relationships: Less adversarial than litigation, arbitration fosters continued cooperation among local businesses and residents.

-- Personalized Resolution: Local arbitrators familiar with community dynamics can tailor dispute resolution to suit local sensitivities.
+- Personalized Resolution: Local arbitrators familiar at a local employer can tailor dispute resolution to suit local sensitivities.

 - Confidentiality: Protects sensitive business information from public scrutiny.